 There are many ways to identify your best bets for channel investment.
 Each methodology answers a different question in your click attribution and plays a key role in solidifying your marketing mix.
-By combining methodologies such as these three, you’ll be able to answer all those questions about what worked, what didn’t, and what your 2021 investment strategy looks like.
+By combining methodologies such as these three, you’ll be able to answer all those questions about what worked, what didn’t, and what your 2022 investment strategy will look like.

 Interested in learning where you stand when it comes to marketing technology maturity?
 Take our assessment to get your free maturity evaluation!